peterkwkwan/Programming_Theory/network.md

   - these are then ready to be sent to end users / client Benefits of CDN

-1. better performance
+1. Better Performance

 - client requests data from CDN --> uses the closest server to speed up delivery

-2. increased reliability
+2. Increased Reliability

 - uninterrupted service; even if one server goes down there are alternatives
 - load balancing in case one server is overwhelmed with requests; can spread out workload

-3. cost savings
+3. Cost Savings

 - less bandwidth cost because of the temporary storage/cache

-4. better security
+4. Better Security

 - defend against DoS or DDoS
 - attackers cannot send high volume of junk requests to overwhelm a single server